HiredMark/HomeLab-Part-2/README.md

 The recent energy price bump made it uneconomical to run 1000W of compute 24/7.
 However, recently I moved to another location that only uses electric heaters.
 This meant that during winter it makes sense to run these computers simply as heaters and use the compute for my projects.

+This repository serves as a learning journal.
+So things during experimentation are not necessarily hardened.
+I would have also destroyed any virtual infrastructure and swapped out all the keys, and reformed my network infrastructure.
+I hope this project serves as a small inspiration for someone.

 ## The Goal

 I have recently encountered an interesting project that is hosted in OpenStack.
 I would like to set something like that up, where I can also requisition a Kubernetes cluster and use it to practice on.